Ä¢¹½Ö±²¥

 Nominating committee

-The Ä¢¹½Ö±²¥ Board of Directors is forming a nominating committee to recommend candidates for seats on the Board.
+Ä¢¹½Ö±²¥ members have elected a nominating committee to recommend candidates for seats on the Ä¢¹½Ö±²¥ Board of Directors.
 The nominating committee will add strength and consistency to the candidacy process.

 A nominating committee of Ä¢¹½Ö±²¥ members will help secure the best candidates to lead Ä¢¹½Ö±²¥ into the future as members of the Ä¢¹½Ö±²¥ Board of Directors.
-Nominating committee recommendations will give Ä¢¹½Ö±²¥ members more information to inform their choices during Director elections.
-And a nominating committee is a best practice for board succession and continuity.
+This Ä¢¹½Ö±²¥ Board initiative will give Ä¢¹½Ö±²¥ members more information to guide their choices during Director elections and is a best practice for board succession and continuity.

 Ä¢¹½Ö±²¥ board members in a field

-• Encourage broader participation in the process by Ä¢¹½Ö±²¥ members and help build a pipeline of next-generation leaders
+• Encourage Ä¢¹½Ö±²¥ member participation in the process and help build a pipeline of next-generation leaders

-• Build confidence in Ä¢¹½Ö±²¥ governance by creating a clear, consistent process
+• Build confidence in Ä¢¹½Ö±²¥ governance by creating a clear, consistent process for Director elections

 Nominating committee makeup